Pension death benefits and inheritance tax changes from April 2027

 • For inheritance tax purposes, an individual is considered to have beneficial ownership of "notional pension property" immediately before their death, which may result in an inheritance tax charge.
 The value of this "notional pension property" is determined based on the individual's arrangements within the pension scheme as they existed just before death.

-• The Finance Bill contains legislation that allows legal personal representatives to request a scheme withholds up to 50% of the taxable death benefits for up to 15 months after the end of the month in which the individual died.
-However, this rule does not apply if the death benefits are being paid to a spouse or civil partner who is a long-term UK resident.
+• The Finance Act 2026 contains legislation that allows legal personal representatives or prospective personal representatives to request a scheme withholds up to 50% of the benefit entitlement for up to 15 months after the end of the month in which the individual died.
+However, this rule does not apply if the death benefits are excluded benefits or paid to an exempt beneficiary.

 • To mitigate the liquidity challenges, personal representatives and pension beneficiaries will have options on paying inheritance tax due on unused pension funds and death benefits.

-• The existing exemption from inheritance tax for pension death benefits passing to a surviving spouse or civil partner, and registered charities will be maintained.
+• The existing exemption from inheritance tax for pension death benefits passing to a surviving spouse or civil partner will be maintained.

 How will the withholding notice work?

-This approach was first announced in the Autumn Budget on 26 November 2025 and confirmed in HMRC’s Pension schemes newsletter 175.
-Essentially, if the personal representative reasonably believes inheritance tax will be due, they can instruct scheme administrators to hold back 50% of the taxable benefits (those subject to inheritance tax) for up to 15 months after the end of the month in which the individual died.
+If the personal representative or prospective personal representative reasonably believes inheritance tax will be due, they can instruct scheme administrators to hold back 50% of the the benefit entitlement (those subject to inheritance tax) for up to 15 months after the end of the month in which the individual died.
 Personal representatives can direct the scheme administrators to use the withheld benefits to pay HMRC any owed inheritance tax before releasing the remaining funds to beneficiaries.

-A valid "withholding notice" means that the scheme administrator must not pay any beneficiary (other than the deceased's spouse, civil partner, charity, or registered club) more than 50% of their entitlement under the scheme.
+A valid "withholding notice" means that the scheme administrator must not pay any beneficiary (other than exempt beneficiaries or excluded benefits) more than 50% of their entitlement under the scheme.
 The "withholding notice" cannot be given more than 15 months after the end of the month when the person died, nor if the inheritance tax charge has already been paid.

 What pension death benefits are in scope?